 - d.
 Entrances At least one customer entrance shall be provided along a building face that fronts a STREET or INTERNAL ACCESS DRIVE.
 Where frontages are on both a public STREET and an INTERNAL ACCESS DRIVE, one entrance shall be located on the public STREET. - e.
 Site Cohesion Multiple buildings on the same site should be designed to create a cohesive visual relationship, as well as efficient circulation and access for pedestrians and vehicles.
 Accessory BUILDINGs should be designed to complement the primary BUILDING and/or USE on the site in design and material expression. - f.
 Location on Site BUILDING placement should take best advantage of solar orientation, climatic and other environmental conditions, should encourage safety and use of adjacent FUNCTIONAL OPEN SPACES. - g.
 Orientation to Open Space BUILDINGs adjacent to public open space and/or FUNCTIONAL OPEN SPACE should generally be oriented to that space as practicable. - h.
-Incorporation of FUNCTIONAL OPEN SPACE Land within the allowable setback should include FUNCTIONAL OPEN SPACEs that accentuate and enliven the streetscape, including but not limited to shade trees and landscaping, pedestrian plazas, outdoor dining spaces, benches and bike amenities.
+Incorporation of FUNCTIONAL OPEN SPACE Land within the allowable setback should include FUNCTIONAL OPEN SPACEs that accentuate and enliven the streetscape, including but not limited to shade trees and landscaping, pedestrian plazas, pedestrian-only streets, greenways, outdoor dining spaces, benches and bike amenities.
 Areas of lawn, without trees or landscaping shall be discouraged in the setback area.
 The design of proposed FUNCTIONAL OPEN SPACE shall anticipate future connections of FUNCTIONAL OPEN SPACE on abutting properties and provide design opportunities for such connections where applicable;

 Example of courtyard space in Falmouth, MA.

-Source: Contextual Design on Cape Cod | Design Guidelines for Large Scale Development
+Source: Contextual Design on Cape Cod | Design Guidelines for Large Scale Development i.
+Low Impact Development - Implementation of Low Impact Development techniques is strongly encouraged, including, but not limited to, storm water management practices, alternative surfacing materials, building and site design elements, and landscaping features.

-- i.
-Low Impact Development Implementation of Low Impact Development techniques is strongly encouraged, including, but not limited to, storm water management practices, alternative surfacing materials, building and site design elements, and landscaping features. - j.
-Sustainability The practice of creating structures and using processes that are environmentally responsible and resource-efficient throughout a building's life-cycle from siting to design, construction, operation, maintenance, renovation, and deconstruction are strongly encouraged. - k.
-Utilities All electrical utilities shall be located underground.
+- j.
+Sustainability The practice of creating structures and using processes that are environmentally responsible and resource-efficient throughout a building's life-cycle from siting to design, construction, operation, maintenance, renovation, and deconstruction are strongly encouraged.
+Development of buildings with net zero emissions is strongly encouraged. - k.
+Utilities All on-site electrical-utilities shall be located underground.

-3.3.5.12 Parking
+3.3.5.132 Parking